-Without the advice of a legal expert you could fall into several traps when preparing a prenup.
-Under what conditions would you want to review the agreement, for example?
-How will the prenup take account of any future significant financial changes in your partner’s position?
+Without the advice of a legal expert, you could fall into several traps when preparing a prenup.
+Under what conditions would you want to review the agreement?
+For example, how will the prenup take account of any future significant financial changes in your partner’s position?
 What about if you have children and one of you gives up work to look after them?
 These and many more considerations need to be taken into account if you are to prepare a binding prenup.

-When you marry your assets become ‘matrimonial assets’ and, unless specifically protected can be considered for division between you within divorce proceedings.
+When you marry, your assets become ‘matrimonial assets’ and, unless specifically protected, can be considered for division between you within divorce proceedings.
 The main purpose of a prenuptial agreement is to limit the potential claims on the assets of one of the parties to the marriage and avoid costly litigation over “who gets what”.

-The Court will carefully consider things like:
+The court will carefully consider things like:

 - Did the party with the most to lose understand the nature of the prenuptial agreement?

-- Did he/she have independent legal advice?
+- Did they have independent legal advice?

-- Was he/she under pressure to sign?
+- Were they under pressure to sign?

 - Was there full financial disclosure?